View Document Text

 11. e.
 RELATED PERSONS AT BROKERS AND CUSTODIANS

-does business with is performed and evaluated for any conflict of interest.
+and evaluated for potential conflicts of interest.

 11. f.
 POLITICAL CONTRIBUTIONS